-We can actually design websites and applications using ideas borrowed from the UX design of everyday objects.
-I ran into a couple of simple yet practical ideas recently:
+We can actually design websites and applications using ideas borrowed from the design of everyday objects.
+Here are a couple of simple, yet practical, ideas that I have ran into recently:

-- A magnetic notepad on the fridge door, useful for writing grocery lists or daily reminders
+- A magnetic notepad on the fridge door, used for writing grocery lists or daily reminders

-- Magnetic spice jars on the fridge door, used to optimize the use of kitchen countertop space
+- Magnetic spice jars on the fridge door, used to free up space on kitchen countertops

-- Pills made in small sizes geared specifically those who have difficulty swallowing them
+- Pills made in small sizes geared specifically those who have difficulty swallowing pills

-- Packets of milk offered with different percentages of fat content to cater to different dietary needs and personal preferences
+- Milk offered with varying degrees of fat content catered towards different dietary needs and personal preferences

 September 7, 2022 at 5:42 pm